What is COMPASSS?

 - Samuel DEFACQZ (University of Louvain, Belgium): address database

-- Priscilla ÁLAMOS-CONCHA (Antwerp Management School, Belgium; University of Louvain, Belgium): address database
+- Priscilla ÁLAMOS-CONCHA (Nijmegen School of Management, Radboud University, The Netherlands; University of Louvain, Belgium): address database

 - Elin MONSTAD (University of Bergen, Norway): address database